-Learn more about view filtering — including why it matters how you rank (or order) filters here.
+Learn more about view filtering — including why it matters how you rank (or order) filters in Seer’s filter order guide here.

 You should always have a backup Google Analytics view that is truly an unfiltered view.
 In addition to acting as a backup, a Raw (Unfiltered) Data View is useful for reviewing changes that would otherwise be filtered out from other views.
 Once you apply a filter to a view you cannot retroactively remove it, so a raw view also ensures you have access to all historical data that flows into GA.

 Like the name suggests, “Unfiltered” means that there should be no filters applied within the View Filter Settings, like below:

 A Test Data View is also pretty self-explanatory: you use this view to test out any filters or configuration changes in Google Analytics!
 The reason for using a Test view is to make sure any changes are validated before applying them to your overall data – you can’t go back and erase past Google Analytics data.

 Your Overall View is your clean data source that pulls in all Google Analytics data (aside from data such as IP addresses and spam that are purposefully filtered out).
 This view should include all hostnames of your website, all channels driving traffic, etc.

 - View Filter #1: Channels

 - View Filter #5: Geography

 You can make a view for any Channel or Source / Medium you’d like by using View filters!

 These are examples of top channels that you may have dedicated teams for (either internally or with Seer!).
 Pre-filtering these views can help make data analysis faster and easier, either in the interface or by connecting to tools such as Data Studio.